DETAILED ACTION

 Step 2A Prong 2

 This judicial exception is not integrated into a practical application.
 Limitations that are not indicative of integration into a practical application include: (1) Adding the words “apply it” (or an equivalent) with the judicial exception, or mere instructions to implement an abstract idea on a computer, or merely uses a computer as a tool to perform an abstract idea (MPEP 2106.05(f)), (2) Adding insignificant extra-solution activity to the judicial exception (MPEP 2106.05(g)), (3) Generally linking the use of the judicial exception to a particular technological environment or field of use (MPEP 2106.05(h)).
-In particular, claim 1 recites the additional elements of automatically generating data, a server comprising a processor and a memory, and a database (in addition to the computer device, bus, and machine-readable instructions of Claim 12, and the non-transitory CRM of Claim 18), and claim 9 recites the additional elements of a client (in addition to the computer device, processor, memory and bus, and machine-readable instructions of Claim 19, and the non-transitory CRM of Claim 20).
+In particular, claim 1 recites the additional elements of automatically generating data, a server comprising a processor, and a database (in addition to the computer device, bus, and machine-readable instructions of Claim 12, and the non-transitory CRM of Claim 18), and claim 9 recites the additional elements of a client (in addition to the computer device, processor, memory and bus, and machine-readable instructions of Claim 19, and the non-transitory CRM of Claim 20).
 The computer hardware is recited at a high level of generality (i.e., generic computers receiving, determining, generating, and displaying information) such that it amounts to no more than mere instructions to apply the exception using generic computer components.
 Accordingly, these additional elements, when considered separately and as an ordered combination, do not integrate the abstract idea into a practical application, since they do not involve improvements to the functioning of a computer or to any other technology or technical field (MPEP 2106.05(a)), they do not apply the abstract idea with, or by use of, a particular machine (MPEP 2106.05(b)), they do not effect a transformation or reduction of a particular article to a different state or thing (MPEP 2106.05(c)), and they do not apply or use the abstract idea in some other meaningful way beyond generally linking its use to a particular technological environment, such that the claim as a whole is more than a drafting effort designed to monopolize the exception (MPEP 2106.05(e)).
 Therefore, the claim is directed to an abstract idea without a practical application.

 Step 2B

 The claim does not include additional elements that are sufficient to amount to significantly more than the judicial exception because, when considered separately and as an ordered combination, they do not add significantly more (also known as an “inventive concept”) to the exception.
-The additional elements of using computer hardware (automatically generating data, a server comprising a processor and a memory, and database of claim 1 and client of claim 9 (in addition to the computer device, bus, and machine-readable instructions of Claim 12, the computer device, processor, memory and bus, and machine-readable instructions of Claim 19, and the non-transitory CRM of Claims 18 and 20)) amounts to no more than mere instructions to apply the exception using generic computer components.
+The additional elements of using computer hardware (automatically generating data, a server comprising a processor, and database of claim 1 and client of claim 9 (in addition to the computer device, bus, and machine-readable instructions of Claim 12, the computer device, processor, memory and bus, and machine-readable instructions of Claim 19, and the non-transitory CRM of Claims 18 and 20)) amounts to no more than mere instructions to apply the exception using generic computer components.
 Mere instructions to apply an exception using generic computer components cannot provide an inventive concept.
 Therefore, the claim is not patent-eligible.

 Dependent claim 10 recites a “multimedia display area,” and dependent claim 11 recites a “triggering operation.”
 The additional elements are generic interface elements used to implement the abstract idea, and they do not integrate the abstract idea into a practical application, nor are they sufficient to amount to significantly more than the abstract idea when considered both individually and as an ordered combination.